erikmortimer/notes/brainstorming_ideas.md

     - Reddit clone?
     - IM chat app?
     - Video game?
-    - Crypto/stock investing tool with the addition of implementing algorithms to track and analyis prices?
+    - Crypto/stock investing tool with the addition of implementing algorithms to track and analyse prices?
     - Something to organize data, and display critical info
         - Like, the speedrunning application i was thinking about for a while now
         - Or the server finding application